The Weak Signal Cultivation Model: A Human-Centric Framework for Frontline Risk Detection, Signal Tracking, and Proactive Organizational Resilience: Background and Related Work

 \subsection{Safety-II and the Value of Everyday Knowledge}

 Modern safety science has moved from Safety-I (the study and prevention of failures) to Safety-II, which is the study and facilitation of the conditions under which everyday work goes right (Hollnagel, 2014).
 In the Safety-II paradigm, frontline workers are seen as active knowledge sources whose adaptive workarounds are a wellspring of organizational intelligence not reflected in formal knowledge repositories.
-The hazard detection and assessment that frontline workers are constantly doing in their immediate environment has been the subject of empirical studies in safety-critical industrial settings.
-Findings from those studies suggest that even experienced and expert workers can systematically fail to notice hazards that are present but not salient (Gonzalez et al., 2015).
+The hazard detection and assessment that frontline workers are constantly doing in their immediate environment has been examined through modeling work on hazard identification effectiveness in safety-critical industrial settings.
+That work suggests that even experienced and expert workers can systematically fail to notice hazards that are present but not salient (Gonzalez et al., 2015).
 The WSCM is designed to address exactly this gap.

 The WSCM puts this viewpoint into practice by elevating frontline observation to primary data source status.
 Near misses, behavioral red flags, workflow disruptions, and low-level environmental changes are examples of the operational anomalies that seldom get reported.
 They are the WSCM's raw material.
 The quadrant field is not a top-down risk register that is imposed on frontline workers; it is a structured canvas into which workers' observations are cast, from which patterns are extracted, and which are collectively interpreted.